aws-samples/container-patterns/pattern/ecs-advanced-container-health-check/index.md

 ###### Overview

-The health check process outputs debug information that gets logged, but this results in noisy and hard to parse logs.
+Our health check process outputs debug information that gets logged, but this results in noisy and hard to parse logs.
 We want to transform the output to only include relevant data like status codes and timestamps.

 ###### Solution